-Parents shouldn’t have to choose between going to work and giving their kids the opportunities they need to grow and thrive.
+Parents shouldn’t have to choose between going to work or giving their children the safe, quality care they need to thrive

 Access to quality early childhood education is vital for our families and our communities.
 It reduces healthcare costs, increases school achievement and results in a more educated and reliable workforce.

 Unfortunately, early childhood education options in Eagle County are costly and limited.
 There aren’t nearly enough programs to serve all the kids and families who need them – and the options that do exist are too expensive for many families who struggle with the financial pressures of living and working in our mountain communities.

 How does our lack of early childhood education options impact working families?

 Without reliable and affordable access to early childhood education options, parents tend to miss work, lowering household incomes and potentially leading to job loss.
 Some parents have no choice but to drop out of our workforce – or worse yet, move their families away from Eagle County – because they can’t afford the cost of early childhood education combined with the high cost of living here, or they simply can’t find ANY available childcare options because even the unlicensed programs are at capacity.

 For parents who must work, and cannot afford to stay home with their children, their kids run the risk of being placed in unlicensed, potentially unsafe child care, or under the supervision of a family member.
 These scenarios are not geared toward providing the education and developmental learning support our children need to succeed in kindergarten and beyond.

 Lower-income families in Eagle County can receive child care assistance through federal programs like Head Start and state initiatives like Colorado’s Child Care Assistance Program (CCAP), but these options serve only a small percentage of Eagle County kids.
 Meanwhile, many middle-income families earn too much to qualify for federal help, despite struggling to afford the high cost of living in our mountain communities.

 How many licensed early childhood education options are there in Eagle County?